Yyh-eagle/learngit/readme.txt

-x is a distributed version control systemx xit is free software
+Git is a distributed version control system
+Git is free software ditributed under the GPL